Canadian Pacific Air Lines Flight 3505: Passengers and crew

 All six crew members were Canadian.
 The 31 passengers included two sailors of the Royal Canadian Navy, 26 members of the United States military and 3 civilian US citizens.

+Aftermath

+None of the passengers aboard the aircraft were ever found.
+The aircraft was presumed destroyed beyond repair.

 Probable cause

 In 1974, the Civil Aviation Authority (United Kingdom) reported: "As no traces of the aircraft or its occupants has been found to date the cause of the disappearance has not been determined."